Intimate Strangers (1977 film): Plot

 Donald Halston loses a sale of an insurance policy at work, leading to a financial setback.
 He takes out this personal and financial humiliation on his loving wife Janice.
 After a fight over her daily spending, he accidentally pushes her, causing her to spill coffee over herself.
 He immediately apologizes, and Janice does not wait long before forgiving him.
-The next morning, she runs into an old friend Karen Renshaw, who once left town for Florida but is now working as a drafts woman after her divorce.
+The next morning, she runs into an old friend Karen Renshaw, who once left town for Florida but is now working as a draftswoman after her divorce.
 They quickly rekindle their friendship.

 Donald, meanwhile, is convinced by his colleague and friend Mort Burns, to have a boys night out with two attractive women.
 Donald spends the night with one of the women and cheats on his wife.
 He returns home at night to a worried Janice, though instead of apologizing, he admits to his unloyalty in a rage, and starts beating her when she gets mad at him for the infidelity.
 The police quickly arrive due to complaints of neighbors, though Janice lies about the situation to protect her husband.

 The next morning, Janice's daughter Peggy, confronts her mother with the domestic violence, and Janice assures her that she will stick by her husband.
 Donald, meanwhile, visits his unloving father, and learns that the rent for his retirement home has not yet been paid.
 At the local gym, Mort's wife Marilyn, among others, notice that Janice has multiple bruises on her body, but she denies having a problem.
 After class, she receives a crisis number for battered women.
 Even though Donald makes a convincing apology about his behavior, promising her to better his life, Janice attends a self-help meeting with other battered women.
 There, she reacts in denial when others ask about her husband's violent tendencies, and ends up protecting Donald yet again, despite fearing that Donald will someday hit the children as well.

 Donald attempts to make up with Janice by accompanying her to one of Karen's parties.
+As he and Janice talk, Donald admits that his father used to whip him when he was younger, but says that he's better for it.
+However, when Janice asks that whether his father also beat his mother, Donald stays silent.
 Donald grows jealous when Janice talks to a younger man, and demands that they leave immediately.
 At home, Janice gets upset for being humiliated, causing Donald to abuse her yet again.
 This time, the police show up and arrest Donald.
 Meanwhile, Janice is in hospital and is visited by an attorney, Shaola Reems, to sue her husband.
 Karen collects Janice's stuff at her home and tells Donald what a horrible man he is.
 Donald makes another promise to change, but Janice convinces him that he can't do this without the help of a therapist.
 Karen criticizes Janice for not leaving Donald, but Janice insists that she does not want to be a divorced woman like Karen.